Main Water Service

 - 1x per year: have your well-water tested for bacteria, nitrites/nitrates and other contaminants

 - Every 3 years: have a full professional well inspection and equipment test.

 Pressure RegulatorsThe main water line in your home may be equipped with a pressure regulator.
-The regulator is located at the main water line and comes preset to allow adequate water pressure, but not too much, in order to avoid damaging delicate toilet valve parts or causing excessive water hammering in your water lines.
+The regulator is located on the main water line and comes preset to allow adequate water pressure, but not too much, in order to avoid problems associated with high water pressure, including damaging delicate toilet and other water valve parts or causing excessive water hammering in your water lines.

 - Find out if you have pressure regulator on your water line.
 It looks like this.

 - You can fine tune the water pressure in your home by turning the set screw on top of the regulator clockwise for more pressure and counter clockwise for less pressure.
 Be sure and reset the nut on the setscrew when you are finished.

 Particle FiltersParticle filters are designed to remove sediments from the water.
 This is a good idea because the sediment can clog your faucet aerators, wear out your valves prematurely and settle into your hot water heater and toilet tank.
 If you have a hot water circulation system, particles in the moving water can actually blast holes in the bends of your copper pipes.
 To filter water for the entire home, a large volume filter array needs to be placed at the main water entry point.
 Ideally, the system would be located in a protected place, and easily accessible since the filters will need to be changed on a regular basis.